JuliaDataScience/JuliaDataScience/contents/index.md

 Welcome!
 This is an open source and open access book on how to do **Data Science using [Julia](https://julialang.org)**.
 Our target audience are PhD candidates from all fields of applied sciences.
-Industry analysts, upcoming and established researchers are also welcome as readers.
+Industry analysts, upcoming and established researchers are also welcome.

 The book is also available as [**PDF**](/juliadatascience.pdf){target="_blank"}.